rorro6787/ImageTracking/README.md

   </p>
 </div>

-This repository contains code and resources for training a computer vision model using the YOLO (You Only Look Once) architecture to detect and track handwritten digits in videos.
-The project also includes functionality to perform arithmetic operations based on the detected digits.
+This repository contains code and resources for training a computer vision model using the YOLO (You Only Look Once) architecture to detect and track hands of human beings placed in different shapes for the rock paper scissors game.
+The project also includes functionality to perform arithmetic operations based on the detected hands shapes and the result of the game.

 ## Table of Contents